Scrutinizing a massless dark photon: basis independence: Physical effects of a massless dark photon

 \section{Physical effects of a massless dark photon}

-Let us first study how EM interaction is affected by the kinetic mixing of a massless dark photon.
+Let us first study how EM interaction is affected by the kinetic mixing of a massless dark photon to the order of approximation where no dark sector particles, except the dark photon, are involved in either loop or initial and final states.
 A well-motivated observable is the anomalous magnetic dipole moment $g-2$ of fermion.
-There is a longstanding discrepancy between the experimental value and the SM prediction of the anomalous magnetic moment of the muon, $a_{\mu}=(g-2)_{\mu}/2$~\cite{Tanabashi:2018zz} $\Delta a_{\mu}=a_{\mu}^{\text{exp}}-a_{\mu}^{\text{SM}}= 268(63)(43)\times 10^{-11}$.
-A lot of theoretical efforts have been made to explain this anomaly, see Refs.~\cite{Baek:2001kca,Pospelov:2008zw} for the ``solutions'' with a dark photon.
+There is a longstanding discrepancy between the experimental value and the SM prediction of the anomalous magnetic moment of the muon, $a_{\mu}=(g-2)_{\mu}/2$~\cite{Tanabashi:2018zz}.
+A lot of theoretical efforts have been made to explain this anomaly, see Refs.~\cite{Baek:2001kca,Pospelov:2008zw} for the ``solutions'' with a massive dark photon.